simocosimo/Discord-Dragons-Bot/README.md

 When the bot says it's ready, you can play with it in the server chat!
 Remember: to let the bot do its job you have to let it ***open in the background***.
 The 24/7 service is something you have to figure out setting up a server or adopting similar solutions *(unless you want to never switch off your computer... that's also an option)*.
 Also the data are stored **locally** on the machine that runs the bot.

+## Contributing

+To contribute simply fork this project, clone it locally on your computer and start fixing bugs or adding features!
+If you are new to GitHub, you can follow <a href="https://guides.github.com/activities/contributing-to-open-source/#contributing">this guide</a>.

 ## Credits